-Compared to other instruments, student guitars are fairly inexpensive (under $130.00), and although they can be rented, it usually makes sense to purchase a size appropriate guitar for your child.
+Compared to other instruments, student guitars are fairly inexpensive (almost always under $130.00), and although they can be rented, it usually makes sense to purchase a size-appropriate guitar for your child.
 Here are some tips as you begin the journey:

 Size makes all the difference!